Homemade Potpourri 101

 - If recipe calls for salt, use Kosher salt because it has no additives.

-- Seal the potpourri in a jar, crock, airtight container or ziploc baggies and store in a cool, dark place until it’s ready to use.
+- Seal in a jar, crock, airtight container or ziploc baggies and store in a cool, dark place until it’s ready to use.

-- For freshly made potpourri, allow it to cure for about six weeks before using.
-The longer the potpourri is allowed to cure, the stronger and longer lasting the fragrance will be.
+- For freshly made mix, allow to cure for about six weeks before using.
+The longer it’s allowed to cure, the stronger and longer lasting the fragrance will be.
 Shake the container or bag regularly during this stage to blend the ingredients (about every other day).

-- Is made by combining dried flowers and ingredients in an airtight container and allowing to cure over time.
+- Is made by combining dried ingredients in an airtight container and allowing to cure over time.

-- Is made with partially dried flowers, leaves and herbs that are layered with salt (use Kosher salt).
+- Made with partially dried flowers, leaves and herbs that are layered with salt (use Kosher salt).

-- The potpourri should be made in a large crock or bowl that is made airtight by covering with a tight fitting lid.
+- It should be made in a large crock or bowl that is made airtight by covering with a tight fitting lid.

 - Place a plate on the top layer to cover and weigh down the ingredients.
 Place a weight on top of the plate with something heavy (like a bowl or rock).